mikeebowen/open-xml-sdk-snippets/README.md

         // Given a WorkbookPart, inserts a new worksheet. public static WorksheetPart InsertWorksheet(WorkbookPart workbookPart)
         {
-            // Add a new worksheet part to the workbook.
+            // Add a new WorksheetPart to the workbook.
             WorksheetPart newWorksheetPart = workbookPart.AddNewPart<WorksheetPart>();
             newWorksheetPart.Worksheet = new Worksheet(new SheetData());
             newWorksheetPart.Worksheet.Save();